jmlittle2/Export-To-JSON/README.md

 # Setup

-For using this app, you need to log into your Autodesk BIM360 account, and login to the associated project folder.
+For using this app, you need to log into your Autodesk BIM360 account, and have access to the associated project folders.

 ### Run locally